gotson/komga/DEVELOPING.md

 Komga uses Spring Profiles extensively:
 - `dev`: add more logging, disable periodic scanning, in-memory database
 - `localdb`: a dev profile that stores the database in `./testdb`.
+- `noclaim`: will create initial users at startup if none exist and output users and passwords in the standard output
+  - if `dev` is active, will create `admin@example.org` with password `admin`, and `user@example.org` with password `user`
+  - if `dev` is not active, will create `admin@example.org` with a random password

 ### Gradle tasks